dsparrowm/switch/backend/README.Docker.md

      - Watches for changes in package.json and package-lock.json files and rebuilds the container and image if there are any changes.
      - Watches for changes in the ./backend directory and syncs the changes with the container in real-time.

+## Database service
+- service name: db
+- ports: 5432:5432
+- Environment Variables: Loaded from the .env file in the ./backend directory

 ## Volumes
-The Docker Compose configuration defines a volume named "anime" that can be used to persist data if necessary.
+The Docker Compose configuration defines a volume named "postgres-data" that can be used to persist data if necessary.

 ## Troubleshooting
 If you encounter any issues while running the Docker containers, you can check the logs using the following command: